 Yoga in Treatment

 Yoga will most likely be on the list of weekly programming, if not daily.
-Some treatment centers may even base their entire programming around yoga sessions.
+Some treatment centers may even base their entire programming on yoga sessions.
 It has been found to be useful in several areas of reducing stress.
 Other benefits that yoga has in order to obtain and maintain sobriety include:

 - Personal awareness and insight